CommunityDragon/Docs/wad.md

 Entry header format is somewhat compatible with all WAD versions: new fields are added to the end of the structure.

-WAD version 1 ends at the *data type* field, followed by 3 padding bytes (for alignement).
+WAD version 1 ends at the *data type* field, followed by 3 padding bytes (for alignment).
 WAD versions 2 and 3 include all fields.

 | Pos   | Size | Format | Description                            |